 The Exile Waiting was the first novel by the Hugo and Nebula award-winning novelist Vonda N McIntyre, first published in 1975.
-It introduces the world that McIntyre later made famous with her multi-award-winning Dreamsnake: a post-apocalyptic world in which Center, an enclosed domed city, is run by slave-owning families who control the planet’s resources, and are strangling the city’s economy with their decadent demands.
+It introduces the world that McIntyre later made famous with her multi-award-winning Dreamsnake: a post-apocalyptic Earth in which Center, an enclosed domed city, is run by slave-owning families who control the planet’s resources and exile the dissidents.
+But for how much longer?

 Also included, a bonus short story!
 McIntyre’s forgotten origins story ‘Cages’ was first published in 1972 and was rediscovered during the preparation of this edition.

 Our books are available in bookshops worldwide: please ask your bookshop to order our books through Ingram Publishing Services.

 Our website accepts orders for despatch to customers in the UK, the USA and in Canada.
 If you’d like to ask about placing an order for books or postcards anywhere else in the world, please email us on firstname.lastname@example.org and we will attend to your needs personally.

 Buy the paperback edition direct from us (it comes with an exclusive bookmark) by adding it to your cart below, and pay by PayPal or UK bank transfer.

 You can also pay in euros and US dollars.
 Please email us at email@example.com to be sent the details for our euro and dollar TransferWise accounts, and we will organise your order that way.

 UK: £12.99 (free p&p)

 Canada and USA: £12.99 plus varying p&p shown at checkout